Dominican Museum Rottweil

 Is photography allowed?

-Photography policies can vary, so check with the museum upon arrival for specific guidelines regarding photography in the exhibits.
+Photography policies may vary; check with the museum upon arrival for specific guidelines regarding taking photographs.

 Are there guided tours?